petershin/liferay-learn/docs/analytics-cloud/latest/en/optimization/a-b-testing.md

 ---
 # A/B Testing

-A/B testing evaluates the effectiveness of content pages by testing two versions of a page at once.
+A/B testing evaluates the effectiveness of content pages by testing a variant design against the original design (i.e. control).
 This process involves creating a page variant, testing them with a metric (e.g., clicks), and publishing the most effective variant.
 These tests can help you choose the best experience for your site's users.

 You can learn more about creating an A/B test and configuring it for a content page in Liferay DXP's [A/B testing documentation](https://learn.liferay.com/dxp/latest/en/site-building/optimizing-sites/ab-testing/ab-testing.html).

 Analytics Cloud tracks all results from A/B tests running in Liferay DXP.
 When created, tests are synced automatically with Analytics Cloud.
-To view the status of your A/B tests, click _Test_ in the menu on the left.
+To view your A/B tests, click _Test_ in the menu on the left.

 ![The Tests menu displays all A/B tests created and defined for a site.](a-b-testing/images/01.png)